aoijs/documentation/src/functions/usdaddapplicationcommandpermissions.md

 ## $addApplicationCommandPermissions
-Used to provide specific permissions to particular application command in the specified guild.
+Used to add specific permissions to the existing permissions to particular application command in the specified guild.

 ## Types
 - Guild ID (Optional)